aurelia-toolbelt/aurelia-jest-mocha-cypress/README.md

 });
 ```

-Tip: Maybe you see some Typescript errors in your project so add the following config to your main TypeScript configuration (`tsconfig.json`).
+Tip: Maybe you see some TypeScript errors in your project, so, add the following configs to your main TypeScript configuration (`tsconfig.json`).

 ```js
 "exclude": [ "test/coverage-jest", "test/coverage-mocha", "test/mocha-pretest.js" ],